Thilamalé Bridge

-The Thilamalé Bridge, also known as the Malé-Thilafushi Bridge and more formally known as the Greater Malé Connectivity Project (GMCP), is a road project currently under construction that aims to link capital Malé with the islands of Villingli, Gulhifalhu, and Thilafushi in the Maldives.
+The Thilamalé Bridge, also known as the Malé-Thilafushi Bridge and more formally known as the Greater Malé Connectivity Project (GMCP), is a road project currently under construction that aims to link the Maldivian capital Malé with the islands of Villingli, Gulhifalhu, and Thilafushi.
 This project has been said to be "the largest-ever infrastructure project in the Maldives."
 Once completed the total length of the project would be 6.74 km, of which 3.6 km would be bridges or viaducts over water.
 Before this, the largest connectivity project in the Maldives was the 1.4 km Sinamalé Bridge connecting Malé to the Maldives airport in Hulhulé island, and to the Hulhumale island.

 The project is the result of bilateral consultation between India and the Maldives and was first proposed during the visit of India's External Affairs Minister to Malé in September 2019.
-As of March 2025, construction is 52% complete, and to be completed by September 2026.
+As of July 2026, construction is 76% complete, and was projected to be completed by September 2026, however by March 2026 it was announced that progress was slower than expected, in part due to challenges to legal challenges over the budget, and the bridge is now expected to be completed by 2027.

 Need for the bridge

-Malé is the capital of Maldives and nearly 40% of its population lives on the Malé island of 8.30 square kilometer.
-According to University of Pennsylvania, Malé is one of the most densely populated cities globally.
+Malé is the capital of Maldives, located on the island of the same name measuring 8.3 square kilometres, and in which nearly 40% of the national population lives.
+Malé is one of the most densely populated cities globally.
 Malé has often been described as an overcrowded island which has little expanse for the city to expand.

-This pushed the current government in the Maldives to consider decentralization.
-And the growth of other inhabited islands by furnishing them with civic amenities like hospitals and other institutions and incentivizing people to relocate to other islands, reducing the burden of Malé.
+This pushed the current government in the Maldives to consider decentralization, manifesting in the growth of other inhabited islands and furnishing them with civic amenities like hospitals and other institutions in an attempt to incentivize people to relocate to other islands, reducing the burden of Malé.
 With this bridge, connectivity and transportation to the capital city would also improve, opening up an alternative transport route, which has been a persistent problem for the country's people.